eranbetzalel/tick-logger/README.md

 ### Live demo

-The demo server is generating ticks called Test_0 to Test_9 - please use these instrument names when inquiring for ticks.
+The demo server is generating ticks for instrument names called Test_0 to Test_9 - please use these when inquiring for ticks.

 URL: http://tick-logger.herokuapp.com/